18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 As the birthplace of corn, chocolate, and Mezcal, the distilled liquor made from the Agave plant, Oaxaca is a culinary destination for foodies.

-Explore the variety of Mole sauces, including some made with more than 30 ingredients.
-Tlayuda, the Oaxacan tortilla pizza, stone soup or caldo de piedra, among others are some of the delicious foods to try.
+Tlayuda, the Oaxacan tortilla pizza, stone soup or caldo de piedra, among others, are some of the delicious foods to try.

-We recommend a food tour and a cooking class where you get to make tortillas by hand, Mole and tasty desserts.
+We recommend a food tour and a cooking class where you get to make tortillas by hand, mole, and tasty desserts.

 If visiting the local markets and learning about street food is more your preference, this Oaxaca food and walking tour is for you.